symptomatic/policies/source/first-draft/04-risk_management_policy.md

 6. The implementation, execution, and maintenance of the information security risk analysis and risk management process is the responsibility of Symptomatic's Security Officer (or other designated employee), and the identified Risk Management Team.
 7. All risk management efforts, including decisions made on what controls to put in place as well as those to not put into place, are documented and the documentation is maintained for six years.
 8. The details of the Risk Management Process, including risk assessment, discovery, and mitigation, are outlined in detail below.
 The process is tracked, measured, and monitored using the following procedures:
-  1. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by creating an Issue in the JIRA Compliance Review Activity (CRA) Project.
+  1. The Security Officer or the Privacy Officer initiates the Risk Management Procedures by filling out the Risk Assessment Evaluation Form.
   2. The Security Officer or the Privacy Officer is assigned to carry out the Risk Management Procedures.
-  3. All findings are documented in approved spreadsheet that is linked to the Issue.
+  3. All findings are documented in approved  Risk Assessment Spreadsheet.
   4. Once the Risk Management Procedures are complete, along with corresponding documentation, the Security Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.
-  5. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.
+  5. If the review is approved, the Security Officer then marks the Status as Done, adding any pertinent notes required.
-9. The Risk Management Procedure is monitored on a quarterly basis using JIRA reporting to assess compliance with above policy.
+9. The Risk Management Procedure is monitored on a quarterly basis, as part of the scheduled Quarterly Risk Management Review Meeting.

 ## 4.3 Risk Management Procedures